MastodonKit/MastodonKit/Readme.md

 )
 ```

-If you need to get an access token, you must first register the application against the given Mastodon instance.
+Shall you need to get an access token, you must first register the application against the given Mastodon instance.
 Registering an application returns the Client ID and Client Secret needed to perform the OAuth call.
 Remember to store the Client ID and Client Secret locally in your application for future OAuth logins:

 ```swift
 let client = Client(baseURL: "https://mastodon.technology")